machristie/fmr-mobile/readme.md

 left set to `true`.
 It will add a dummy page to the DOM but you can ignore it (or remove it).

-# PageView.startListening

-To create new jQuery Mobile pages, extend `PageView` and implement/override `startListening`.
-The way `startListening` should work is that, basically, all of the `listenTo` calls you would have made in `initialize` you would put in `startListening` instead. `startListening` is called by the Router before `$.mobile.changePage` is called on that page. `stopListening` is called on a page when transitioning to another page.

 # Enhancing the PageView

 Whenever `render()` is called, the *page* needs to be re-enhanced.  jQuery